IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

 ## Setup each Host Manually

 The following steps are the setup required for each hosts.
-For IBM Cloud host, follow this steps in [VPC Instance Group Setup](host-setup-instance-group.md)
+For IBM Cloud host, follow the steps in [VPC Instance Group Setup](host-setup-instance-group.md)

 ## 1. Assign unique hostname